How to Protect Your Teeth Through Nutrition

 Fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
 Their popularity had decreased when new forms of food preservation were discovered.

-Fermentation will transform this damaging food to something very beneficial, and raw sources will provide calcium that is actually usable and works toward the protection of our teeth.
+Fermentation will transform this damaging food into something very beneficial, and raw sources will provide calcium that is actually usable and works toward the protection of our teeth.

 A few fermented foods that my family enjoys: